irsdl/top10webseclist/README.md

 # List of Top Ten Web Hacking Techniques (as seen on TV!)

-This project includes items that were listed in Top 10 Web Hacking Techniques of XXXX started by Jeremiah Grossman (@jeremiahg) (of WhiteHat Security at that time) and continued by James Kettle (@albinowax) (of PortSwigger).
+This project includes all links (not just top 10) that were listed in Top 10 Web Hacking Techniques since its begininng.
+Collecting this list was started by Jeremiah Grossman (@jeremiahg) and continued by James Kettle (@albinowax).

-As some of these links are really old, they might not be available anymore but https://web.archive.org/ may come in handy.
+As some of these links are really old, they might not be available anymore but https://web.archive.org/ can help.

 # References